cschladetsch/KAI/README.md

 Continuations (also known as co-routines or fibres) are natively supported in both Pi and Rho languages.

-This library will be useful to those that want to expose their C++ types and instances to the runtime.
+This library will be useful to those that want to expose C++ types and instances to the runtime.
 It allows you to script C++ in a very simple way.
 Adding a new 'builtin type' to the system requires no macros, but just defining the type-traits for your class.
-No modifications to your class is required.
-After that you can script with your type and instances as you wish.
+No modifications to any class is required.
+After that you can script with any type and instances as you wish.

 This means you can expose and script other classes as well, including those in a library that you do not have the source code to.